ryankanno/flask-skeleton/README.md

 # Flask-skeleton

-This is a base Flask application I model most of my projects after.
+This is an opinionated Flask application I model most of my projects after.

-## Tech
+## Dependencies

 * [Bower](http://bower.io)